Netflares/FingerprintRecognitionV2/README.md

 This benchmark uses the same dataset as the one in the **Pre-processing** section.
 The program is then challenged:

-- Given $N$ fingerprints.
-For each fingerprint, find another one that is of a same finger.
+- Given $500$ fingerprint images.
+For each image, find another one that is of a same finger.
 - Because the project aims at fingerprint recognition, not fingerprint grouping, each comparison must be one-to-one.
 Thus, for this dataset, there are $500 \times 499$ comparisons expected.

 Again, the program is single-thread, which ensures the average time for each comparison is accurate and reliable.
 Each comparison is performed one after another.
 There is no paralleled process.

 ### Benchmark - Accuracy

-481 out of 500 given fingerprints successfully found an accurate match.
-That makes the accuracy of **96.2%**, or **3.8%** mismatch rate.
+488 out of 500 given fingerprints successfully found an accurate match.
+That makes the accuracy of **97.6%**, or **2.4%** mismatch rate.
 Here are some of the matches:

 |                                        |                                        |
 | -------------------------------------- | -------------------------------------- |